DavidPotter/MacConfig/README.markdown

 * Git Completion (*) - This is located in the contrib directory of the git repository, which can be found at https://github.com/git/git.git.
 * Git-Flow (*) - This can be found at https://github.com/nvie/gitflow.git.
 * Git-Flow Completion (*) - This can be found at https://github.com/bobthecow/git-flow-completion.git.
-* git wtf command - This can be found at git://gitorious.org/willgit/mainline.git/.
+* git-up command - This can be found at https://github.com/aanand/git-up.
 * Ruby - If you have Ruby installed additional features are added for editing and recognizing Ruby files.
 Most of this is commented out as I don't currently use Ruby.

 To install the starred items, you can execute the install-tools.sh script.